 This employee receives $1,600 after withholdings.
 The remaining money goes towards Social Security, Medicare, income taxes, and insurance deductions.

-You need to make sure you recorded all payroll accounting transactions accurately in your books.
+You must ensure you recorded all payroll accounting transactions accurately in your books.
 Expenses and liabilities need to be debited and credited correctly.
 And, you need to be sure that the calculations are right.

 How to do payroll reconciliation

-There are several things to keep in mind when reconciling payroll to general ledger entries.
+There are several things to remember when reconciling payroll to general ledger entries.
 You should reconcile payroll before submitting payroll and giving employees their checks.
 It’s much harder to fix errors after you pay employees.
 Reconcile payroll at least two days before payday.

 When you reconcile payroll, check that these details are correct: